ppfeufer/aa-srp/CONTRIBUTING.md

 The JavaScript code follows [ECMAScript 6 (or ES6 for short)][ecmascript 6] or newer
 rules.
 The use of arrow functions is preferred and `this` or `$(this)` should be prevented.
-Functions need to be declared before their use and the JavaScript code should follow `'use strict';`.
+Functions need to be declared before their use, and the JavaScript code should follow `'use strict';`.

 Indent size: 4 spaces